 In this advanced, capstone subject students form teams to produce a significant innovative screen production, such as a short film, factual, documentary, television program or online project.
 They take on key crew positions including, producer, director, cinematographer, production designer, editor, sound recordist, sound designer, assistant director and production manager.
-At the end of the year, completed works premiere at the CentreScreen Awards Ceremony in front of a panel of industry judges.
-Also, in this subject, students learn to be job-ready through a series of guest lectures by key industry professionals.
-They learn about industry organisations, networking, crafting CVs, uncovering job opportunities, GST, ABNs, insurance, working as freelancers, and building a career.
+At the end of the year, completed films premiere at the CentreScreen Awards Ceremony in front of a panel of industry judges.
+Students also learn to be job-ready through a series of guest lectures by key industry professionals.
+They learn about industry organisations, networking, crafting CVs, uncovering job opportunities, GST, ABNs, insurance, working as freelancers, developing networks, and building a career.

 |Academic unit:||Faculty of Society & Design|

 |Prescribed resources:||No Prescribed resources.
 After enrolment, students can check the Books and Tools area in iLearn for the full Resource List.|

 |[email protected] & Email:||[email protected] is the online learning environment at Bond University and is used to provide access to subject materials, lecture recordings and detailed subject information regarding the subject curriculum, assessment and timing.
 Both iLearn and the Student Email facility are used to provide important subject notifications.
 Additionally, official correspondence from the University will be forwarded to students’ Bond email account and must be monitored by the student.|